 The similarities that bind them are the clay and the gravel soils in both regions.
 They also share an ideal drainage system and a climate mellowed by the influences of the rivers that flow through them.
 It was fascinating stuff to learn, and we couldn’t wait to taste.

 The tour at Nassau is easily self-guided as we trailed along on a big piece of local history; the old Rehoboth Beach boardwalk which vintner Peggy cleverly salvaged after a bad storm ripped it up, forcing a need for replacement.
 That is an endearing testament to the reverence the locals have for preservation and sustainable living.

-Off-the-beaten path just west of Highway 1 in Fenton, Delaware is Pizzadili Vineyard, a hidden 15-acre estate that was founded by Tuscan born, Pete Pizzadili and his now late brother, Tony, both of whom came to the U.S. in 1960.
+The off-the-beaten path just west of Highway 1 in Fenton, Delaware is Pizzadili Vineyard, a hidden 15-acre estate that was founded by Tuscan-born, Pete Pizzadili and his now late brother, Tony, both of whom came to the U.S. in 1960.
 The vineyard began with a single seed gifted from their father.

 The brothers’ vineyard is an expansive and inviting terrain that beckoned us to roam its lush aisles of 1400 plus plants and fruit trees and walk upon the terra-cotta beneath the looming trellises and shade ourselves from the hot sun in the lakefront gazebo feeling the mist of the nearby fountain.

 Afterwards, we stepped into Pizzadili’s cool “Bacchus Cave” for a tasting of the estate-bottled libations.
 Old-school Pete surprised us with some bright creations like Rosato, rhubarb, and blueberry wines, all of which paired nicely with the soft cheeses Pete spread out for us.